Injections for Crohn’s Disease Q&A

 In order to support the body’s immune response, Stelara binds to two small proteins (cytokines).
 Those with Crohn’s disease have elevated levels of these cytokines, causing chronic inflammation.
 Inflammation in the gastrointestinal tract can be reduced with Stelara because it blocks these cytokines.

 The knowledgeable and professional team is available at Jean Walter Infusion to help you feel better.
 We have convenient locations to serve you in Maryland.
 For more information, contact us or request an appointment online.
-We serve patients from Rosedale MD, Baltimore MD, Columbia MD, Glen Burnie MD, Catonsville MD, North Baltimore, Parkville MD, Middle River MD, Dundalk MD, Halethrope MD, Ellicott City MD, Laurel MD, Hebbville MD, and Woodlawn MD.
+We serve patients from Rosedale MD, Baltimore MD, Columbia MD, Glen Burnie MD, Catonsville MD, Edgewater MD, North Baltimore, Parkville MD, Middle River MD, Dundalk MD, Halethrope MD, Ellicott City MD, Laurel MD, Hebbville MD, and Woodlawn MD.